 South Dakota isn’t spending much on public welfare.
 In fact, only two states are spending less.
 However, one potential benefit to those low expenditures could be the lack of any state income tax.

 Rhode Island might be doing a good job helping its poorer residents get by — it’s among the top 10 of states for public welfare spending.
 And, it has one of the lowest property crime rates.

 The state of Michigan is a great place to buy a home for less and then stretch your budget while living there.
 The state has the fourth-lowest median list price and average mortgage payment as well as the fourth-lowest cost of living.

 Maine features low crime and high average ACT scores, but there’s one area where it might squeezing residents rich and poor: groceries.
-The state spends the fourth-most on groceries of any state in the country.
+The state spends the fourth-most on groceries of any state in the country, found one GOBankingRates study.

-Not only is Iowa among the 10 best states for the lower class, it’s the best state in the country for the middle class.
+Not only is Iowa among the 10 best states for the lower class, it’s one of the best states in the country for the middle class.

 Indiana features low costs of living and low prices for houses in addition to a below-average rate for property crimes.
 And the fact that Indianapolis is among the cheapest cities for renters means the poorest Hoosiers are in relatively good shape.